 It’s easy.
 Just follow the link below to sign up, then each time you ride during February, log the date, distance and purpose of your ride.
 It could be to commute, get some exercise or just be for fun.
 Every ride puts you in the draw for some great prizes.

-Gen Less is delighted to be partnering with the Aotearoa Bike Challenge for the second year to bring riders the “Bike More O'Meter”.
+Gen Less is delighted to be partnering with the Aotearoa Bike Challenge for the third year to bring riders the “Bike More O'Meter”.

 Track the progress